Dacia Duster: Duster Eco-G

 In January 2020, Dacia presented the Duster Eco-G at the Brussels Motor Show equipped with the 3-cylinder 1.0 TCe 100 hp running on LPG.

 Duster Pick-Up

 In October 2020, Dacia introduced the single cab pick-up version based on the four-wheel drive Duster model.
-Developed in collaboration with the Romanian engineering consultancy Romturingia from Câmpulung, the Duster Pick-Up features a 1.65 m length cargo bed with a loading capacity of 1000 L and a maximum payload of 500 kg, has a ground clearance of 224 mm, and is equipped with the Blue dCi diesel engine that develops 115 hp and 260 Nm of torque.
+Developed in collaboration with the Romanian engineering consultancy and coachbuilder Romturingia from Câmpulung who converted, at around €3,000 each, around 500 Dusters into pickups starting in 2014 for Romanian utility company OMV Petrom, the Duster Pick-Up features a 1.65 m length cargo bed with a loading capacity of 1000 L and a maximum payload of 500 kg, has a ground clearance of 224 mm, and is equipped with the Blue dCi diesel engine that develops 115 hp and 260 Nm of torque.

 Duster Fiskal

 In 2018, Dacia's Austrian importer developed a panel van version of the second generation Duster called the Dacia Duster Fiskal.
 This has a flat metal loading floor, a metal cargo divider, and blanked rear side windows.
 The rear side doors still opened, although the Duster Fiskal is a strict two-seater.
 The Austrian importer had also offered a Fiskal version of the original Duster.